amazingalek/Stardew-ChangeProfessions/README.md

 Keep in mind that the secondary profession (level 10) of a skill is based on which primary profession (level 5) you picked.
 Changing a primary profession will therefore also change the secondary profession.

+# Compatibility
+Requires SMAPI.

+Supports multiplayer and controllers.

-Compatible with Cooking Skill and Luck Skill, but changing those professions isn't yet supported.
+Cooking Skill and Luck Skill: compatible, but changing those professions isn't yet supported.

 Nexus: https://www.nexusmods.com/stardewvalley/mods/3989/